niceoneallround/node-utils/README.md

 # node-utils
-A set of utility routines used across the product - logging, jsonld, etc
+A set of utility routines used across the product - logging